polkadot-developers/docs-sandbox/source/docs/tutorials/03-private-network.md

 ## Prepare to launch the private network

 After you distribute the custom chain specification to all network participants, you're ready to launch your own private blockchain.
-The steps are similar to the steps you followed in [Start the blockchain using predefined accounts](#Start-the-blockchain-using-predefined-accounts).
+The steps are similar to the steps you followed in [Start the first blockchain node](../02-simulate-network.md#Start-the-first-blockchain-node).
-To continue with this part of the tutorial, you are no longer using a single physical computer or a single binary.
+If you follow the steps in this tutorial, however, you can add multiple computers to your network.

 To continue, verify the following: